Last updated on December 26, 2022

-La Peregrina is one of the most famous pearls in the world with a fascinating recorded journey of ownership that begins nearly 500 years ago.
-Being worn by royals, infamous bloodthirsty queens and Elizabeth Taylor, La Peregrina pearl remains one of the oldest and best-documented historical jewels today.
+La Peregrina is one of the most famous pearls in the world, with a fascinating recorded journey of ownership that begins nearly 500 years ago.
+Being worn by royals, infamous bloodthirsty queens, and an English-American actress Elizabeth Taylor, La Peregrina pearl remains one of the oldest and best-documented historical jewels today.

 La Peregrina Pearl and Queen Mary I of England

 The history of La Peregrina pearl is generally believed to trace back to the 16th century when an African slave found it on the coast of the isle of Santa Margarita in the Gulf of Panama in 1513.
 According to stories, the pearl was so impressive in size that the slave who found it was freed as a reward, and the gem was turned over to Don Pedro de Temez, the administrator of the Spanish colony in Panama.

 The extraordinary pear-shaped jewel was one of the largest ever found pearls at the time of its discovery, originally weighing 223.8 grains (55.95 carats or 11.2 grams) and measuring approximately 17.5 mm by 25.5 mm before it was cleaned and drilled.

 Temez carried the pearl to his homeland and gifted it to the future King Phillip II of Spain (1527 – 1598).
 The King presented it as a bridal gift to Queen Mary I of England, also known as “Mary Tudor” or “Bloody Mary”, who wore the pearl as a dangling pendant to a bejewelled brooch.